Rhea (mythology): Birth and children

 Rhea was born to the earth goddess Gaia and the sky god Uranus, one of their twelve (or thirteen) Titan children.
 According to Hesiod, Uranus imprisoned all his children, while Apollodorus states he only imprisoned the Cyclopes and the Hecatoncheires, not the Titans.
 With the help of Gaia, the youngest child, Cronus, overthrew his father, became king in his place, freed his siblings, and took his sister Rhea to wife.
 Ophion and Eurynome, a daughter of Oceanus, were said to have ruled snowy Mount Olympus in the early age.
 Rhea and Cronus fought them, and threw them into the waves of the Ocean, thus becoming rulers in their place.
 Rhea, skilled in wrestling, battled Eurynome specifically.

-Gaia and Uranus told Cronus that just as he had overthrown his own father and become ruler of the cosmos, he was destined to be overcome by his own child; so as each of his children was born, Cronus swallowed them.
-Rhea, Uranus and Gaia devised a plan to save the last of them, Zeus.
-Rhea gave birth to Zeus in a cavern on the island of Crete, and gave Cronus a stone wrapped in swaddling clothes, which he promptly swallowed; Rhea hid her infant son Zeus in a cave on Mount Ida.
-Her attendants, the warrior-like Kouretes and Dactyls, acted as a bodyguard for the infant Zeus, helping to conceal his whereabouts from his father.
+Gaia and Uranus told Cronus that just as he had overthrown his own father and become ruler of the cosmos, he was destined to be overcome by his own child; so as each of his children was born, he swallowed them.
+Rhea, Uranus, and Gaia devised a plan to save the last child, Zeus.
+Rhea gave birth to Zeus in a cavern on the island of Crete and gave Cronus a stone wrapped in swaddling clothes, which he promptly swallowed; Rhea hid Zeus in a cave on Mount Ida.
+Her attendants, the warrior-like Kouretes and Dactyls, acted as bodyguards for the infant Zeus, helping to conceal his whereabouts from his father.
 In some accounts, by the will of Rhea a golden dog guarded a goat which offered her udder and gave nourishment to the infant Zeus.
 Later on, Zeus changed the goat into an immortal among the stars while the golden dog that guarded the sacred spot in Crete was stolen by Pandareus.

 In an obscure version, attested only on the east frieze of a temple at Lagina, the goddess of crossroads Hecate assisted Rhea in saving Zeus from his father.
 The frieze shows Hecate presenting to Cronus the swaddled stone while the real infant is being whisked away in safety.

 While Zeus was still an infant hidden in Crete, Rhea caught her husband Cronus with his mistress the nymph Philyra in the act; Cronus then transformed into a horse and galloped away, in order not to be seen by his wife.

 In some accounts, Rhea along with Metis gave Cronus the potion that made him disgorge the children he had eaten.